 What We Do

-Transition Services are designed to assist students with disabilities with continuing their IEP goals outside of school hours and assist them with the transition to employment or adult services.
+Transition Services are designed to assist students with disabilities with continuing their Individual Education Plan (IEP) goals outside of school hours and assist them with the transition to employment or adult services.

 Extended Day Services